jhoward39/Gym-Appointment-Web-Crawler/README.md

 # Did it work?

 Hell yes.
 This was an incredibly rewarding project because at the end of the day, it worked.
 It was janky, it was stanky, but it was the first time I coded in Python.
 Soon enough, my friends were asking to schedule their appointments, and I had 5-6 scripts scheduled for each person in cron.
 The total runtime was 15-20 seconds.
-I thought this would be too slow but as it turns out, it takes a human doing it as fast as they can over 55 seconds to navigate through the several screens and fill out the form.
+I thought this would be too slow but as it turns out, it takes a human over 55 seconds to navigate through the several screens and fill out the appointment form.
 My bot beat them. every. time.

 # Reflections
 I would keep much better documentation.
 I know at one point I had a video of it running, but it was lost to the ether somehow and I desperately want it back.
 Even now, this readme is being written 2+ years after the script was retired and it should have been done then.
 This project was so long ago that I'm sure if you asked me then what I would change when I made it I would have a lot more to say, but now I look back on it with nothing but fond memories.